Small Party Hall Interior Design Ideas for Banquet Layouts and Decor

 8. Draped Ceiling Fabrics

-Ever looked up at a plain ceiling and wished for something a bit more “wow”?
-Sheer fabrics (even inexpensive tulle) can be swagged overhead to soften harsh lines and give the illusion of height.
-Just a touch, and suddenly the basic becomes beguiling.
+Sheer fabrics (even inexpensive tulle) swagged overhead soften harsh ceiling lines and create the illusion of height.

 -